patr7257/RoboRally02162/README.md

 - Java version 23
 - maven version 3.9.9
 - npm & npx for the react app
+- Node.js
 - nginx
 - sudo permission
-- potentially cron for automatic deployment.
+- potentially cron for automatic deployment or restarts
 - a license to use HTTPS, can be self signed.
-- a mysql database
+- mysql database

 ## Installation
 The **scripts** folder contains bash scripts for deploying, stopping, checking status and restarting the entire service.
 Before they can be run, update the file permissions with